 The RWSSI Trust Fund and Resource Mobilization

 The RWSSI Trust Fund has played an important role in addressing water, sanitation and hygiene challenges across Africa.
-It has also provided examples of successful multi-stakeholder collaborations that have fortified existing partnerships and promoted avenues for new collaborations among international organizations, governments and local communities.
+It has also provided examples of successful multi-stakeholder collaborations that have strengthened existing partnerships and promoted avenues for new collaborations among international organizations, governments and local communities.

 The RWSSI-TF is a multi-donor fund, with resources allocated in accordance with policies set by the RWSSI steering committee.
-Funds are increasingly used as a catalyst in addressing the enabling environment and sustainability requirements for rural water supply and sanitation development, in prioritizing post-conflict and off-track states, and for leveraging greater resources into the rural water and sanitation subsector.
-Eligible activities for RWSSI-TF resources are water supply infrastructure specifically for off-track and fragile states, sanitation infrastructure, development of rural water and sanitation policies, program and project preparation as well as capacity building and training.
+Funds are increasingly used as a catalyst in addressing the enabling environment and sustainability requirements for rural water supply and sanitation development, in prioritizing post-conflict and off-track states, and for leveraging greater resources for the rural water and sanitation subsector.
+Eligible activities for RWSSI-TF resources are water supply infrastructure specifically for off-track and fragile states, sanitation, development of rural water and sanitation policies, program and project preparation as well as capacity building and training.

 RWSSI will focus on resource mobilization for the AfDB-managed RWSSI Trust Fund, an effective tool for advocacy and leveraging of additional resources for water supply and sanitation in rural Africa.